 The type of insulation you use will also depend heavily on the type of garage door you have.

 Nervous about insulating your garage door?
 Garage door insulation kits are available on the market and make transforming your garage door into a heat-resistant barrier that locks in temperatures and keeps you feeling comfortable and confident- no matter what’s going on outside.

-Garage door insulation kits, like this top-rated kit on Amazon, comes with everything you need to finish your insulating project.
+Garage door insulation kits, like this top-rated kit , comes with everything you need to finish your insulating project.
 Most of the time these kits can be installed in less than 1 hour and only require a few extra tools on your behalf, such as a tape measure, utility knife, and straightedge.